 This section provides information on the proper use of a number of products that contain golimumab.
 It may not be specific to Simponi.
 Please read with care.

-A nurse or other trained health professional will give you Simponi® Aria™ (together with methotrexate) in a hospital.
-This medicine is given through a needle placed in one of your veins.
-The medicine must be injected slowly, so your IV tube will need to stay in place for 30 minutes.
+A nurse or other trained health professional will give you Simponi Aria® (together with methotrexate) in a hospital.
+This medicine is given through a needle placed into one of your veins.
+It must be injected slowly, so your IV tube will need to stay in place for 30 minutes.

 If you use Simponi® at home, you will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will help prevent skin problems.

 Simponi® is available in 2 forms.
 You may use a prefilled syringe or a prefilled SmartJect® autoinjector.